RikoLi/gan-acgface/README.md

 * Linux CentOS
 * Windows 10

 The linux mainly serves as training platform.
-Win10 is for coding.
+Windows is for coding.

 ### GPU
 * Nvidia Tesla K40M